yugabyte/ybm-cli/docs/ybm_vpc_create.md

 ## ybm vpc create

-Create a VPC in YugabyteDB Managed
+Create a VPC in YugabyteDB Aeon

 ### Synopsis

-Create a VPC in YugabyteDB Managed
+Create a VPC in YugabyteDB Aeon

 ```
 ybm vpc create [flags]